kvertacnik/Practical_Bioinformatics_Workshop/7_pop_gen_analyses.md

 Let's think about these PCs a bit.
 So remember that the PCs are basically imaginary axes of variation in multivariate data.
 So these axes represent imaginary ranges of variation when you consider all the loci at once.
 PC1 explains the most variation, PC2 the second most, etc. etc.

 In this plot the x-axis are the principal component dimensions and the y-axis is how much of the variance they contain.
-To choose the number of principal components, I look for where additional PCs start to have very similar amounts of variance (in this case around PC5), or you could choose as many PCs as you want to explore.
+To choose the number of principal components, I look for where additional PCs start to contribute negligible amounts of variance (in this case around PC5), or you could choose as many PCs as you want to explore.

 ```
 Select the number of axes: